grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 ### Origin of graphs

-The first graph was produced in 1736 in the city of Königsberg.
+The first graph was produced in 1736 in the city of Königsberg, now known as Kaliningrad, Russia.
 In this city, there were two islands with two mainland sections that were connected by seven different bridges.

 Famed mathematician Euler wanted to plot a journey through the entire city by crossing each bridge only once.
 Euler proceeded to abstract the four regions of the city and the seven bridges into edges but he demonstrated that the problem was unsolvable.
 A simplified abstract graph is shown in Fig 1.